dhairyapandya05/HumanAnatomyUsingAR/README.md

 - Animated Augmetned human models
 - Visualize the model in 3D environment
 - Rotate, Scale & Move
+- Glow in the dark
+- Social media sharing
 - Realistic Lighting with actual shadows